 Our main data source is "The Basic Survey of Overseas Business and Activities (BSOBA)," which is a firm-level survey by the Ministry of Economy, Trade and Industry, Government of Japan.
 The aim of this survey is to obtain basic information on the activities of the overseas affiliates of Japanese firms.
 The survey has two versions.
 One is the Basic Survey, which includes more detailed questions and is conducted every three years.
 The other is the Trend Survey, which is an abbreviated version and is carried out between the Basic Surveys.
 Both the Basic Survey and the Trend Survey consist of two parts: one is for parent companies and the other is for their overseas affiliates.10 The parent companies are Japanese corporations which, as of the end of March, own or have owned overseas affiliates in the past, excluding those in the financial and insurance industry or real estate industry.
-The information on parents
+The information on parents includes their employment, assets, exports, and so on.
+As for affiliates, the establishment year of the affiliates, the breakdown of sales and purchases, employment, costs, and research and development, and so forth are available.
+As a result, the BSOBA provides us all necessary data on firm-specific variables.

-10 An overseas affiliate of a Japanese firm is defined as follows: a foreign affiliate in which a Japanese firm has the invested capital of 10% or more, a foreign affiliate in which a "subsidiary" funded more than 50% by a Japanese firm has invested capital of more than 50%, and a foreign affiliate in which a Japanese firm and a subsidiary funded more than 50% by a Japanese firm have invested capital of more than 50%.
+10 An overseas affiliate of a Japanese firm is defined as follows: a foreign affiliate in which a Japanese firm has the invested capital of 10% or more, a foreign affiliate in which a "subsidiary" funded more than 50% by a Japanese firm has invested capital of more than 50%, and a foreign affiliate in which a Japanese firm and a subsidiary funded more than 50% by a Japanese firm have